Moha-AlHanbali/oracles-extract/README.md

 ## Purpose

-- Uses League of Legends filtered Match data to elects the statistically superior build path for a champion, based on the player's team and enemy team compositions,and most commonly bought items in similar situations.
+- Oracle's Extract uses League of Legends filtered Match data to elect the statistically superior build path for a champion, based on the player's team and enemy team compositions,and most commonly bought items in similar situations.

 ## To Do